 He’s still on the hook for $250,000.
 His umbrella insurance covers bodily injury liability and property damage up to $500,000, so he uses his umbrella policy to cover the remaining damage.
 He would still have up to $250,000 to pay for legal fees or additional damage if he’s sued by any of the other drivers.

 Umbrella insurance isn’t mandatory, but it could protect you if you’re liable for large expenses that your basic insurance doesn’t cover.
-Compare your options for adding umbrella coverage to your car insurance policy.
+To get the best price, compare car insurance companies with umbrella coverage.

 Common questions about umbrella insurance